Time Bandits (1981)

 The following evening, Kevin returns to bed equipped with a Polaroid camera and a flashlight, determined to document whatever else might decide to emerge from his wardrobe.
 Just as he's given up hope and begins to fall asleep, a group of six strangely dressed dwarfs file out of his closet.
 Kevin shines his light at them and they cower, calling him the "The Supreme Being."
 Soon after discovering his true identity, they gang up on the innocent Kevin, accusing him of things he has no knowledge of.
 While interrogating him they push him against his picture-decorated wall and find that it moves.
 Babbling that they've "found it" they push further on the wall, which reveals a tunnel.

-On a seemingly normal countryside, the dwarves and Kevin suddenly fall from a hole in the sky.
+On a seemingly normal countryside, the dwarfs and Kevin suddenly fall from a hole in the sky.
 As it turns out, they have used a portal to travel back to Italy of 1796, during the Second Battle of Castiglione.
-They sneak into a fortress where they find a wrecked theatre and Napoleon Bonaparte, watching local actors perform follies for him.
+They sneak into a fortress where they find a wrecked theatre and Napoleon Bonaparte (Ian Holm), watching local actors perform follies for him.
 Napoleon laughs at a Punch and Judy show until the puppeteer is shot and dies.
-Dismissing the rest of the acts, he's suddenly thrilled when the dwarves appear onstage and begin to perform a soft-shoe number to "Me and My Shadow", a song that won't be written for another 130 years.
+Dismissing the rest of the acts, he's suddenly thrilled when the dwarfs appear onstage and begin to perform a soft-shoe number to "Me and My Shadow", a song that won't be written for another 130 years.
 Napoleon is pleased to see people shorter than himself performing and invites them to dinner, proclaiming them his new generals.
-The dwarves wait until Napoleon passes out from drinking wine and proceed to rob him of everything his forces had plundered and carry it out in a large tapestry.
+The dwarfs wait until Napoleon passes out from drinking wine and proceed to rob him of everything his forces had plundered and carry it out in a large tapestry.
 As they make their escape, one of the real generals discovers their plot and chases them.
-The dwarves find another portal and are able to escape.
+The dwarfs find another portal and are able to escape.

 Meanwhile, in secret, this journey is being observed via mystical powers by a malevolent sorcerer, known simply as "the Evil Genius" or "Ultimate Evil" (David Warner), who seeks the map for himself to recreate the universe to his liking.
 In the Fortress of Ultimate Darkness, the Evil Genius rants a little about The Supreme Being, saying that slugs are a demonstration of his incompetence.
 "What about you?" one of his henchman asks.
 "He created you."
 Evil responds by blowing him up, adding "Don't ever ask me another question like that!
 No one created me!
 I am absolute evil!
 I made myself!"
 Another henchman pushes his luck, asking, "Then how does he keep you here?
 How does he keep you trapped in the fortress?"
 He promptly gets blown up.
 "Good question," Evil states.
 "If I were creating the world I wouldn't mess about with butterflies and daffodils.
 I would have started with lasers, eight o'clock, Day One!"

-Kevin unintentionally aides King Agamemnon (Sean Connery) when he falls from a time portal in the sky.
-After inadvertently helping Agamemnon slay a vicious minotaur, Kevin is welcomed to Agamemnon's royal court and treated like a son.
+Kevin land in an arid desert and unintentionally aides King Agamemnon (Sean Connery) when he falls from a time portal in the sky.
+After inadvertently helping Agamemnon slay a vicious Minotaur, Kevin is welcomed to Agamemnon's royal court and treated like a son.
 Reflecting on his own neglected life and family, Kevin wishes he can stay with the king forever.
 Kevin is elated with his new home, capturing scenes during his stay with his Polaroid camera, but this is not to last.
 A few days later, during a birthday party for Agamemnon, the six dwarfs suddenly appear again and in yet another time-traveling robbery scheme, they manage to steal Agamemnon's riches along with the boy before fleeing through another time portal door.

 After time-traveling to the infamous luxury liner Titanic, Randall tells Kevin that he'd studied the map more closely & found that Og was right: the Time of Legends is the location of the Most Fabulous Object in the World.
 However, the boat begins to sink and the stranded group is forced to search out the most fabulous object in the world which turns out to be the Fortress of Ultimate Evil.